Welcome to Aruba’s National Park

 Fundacion Parke Nacional Aruba (FPNA) executes her responsibilities as a nature conservation organization.
 In doing so, high-impact activities in FPNA management areas are monitored and regulated.
 Where necessary – and in accordance with national legislation and FPNA’s articles of association – management measures and actions are taken to safeguard nature under the organization’s protection and care.
 FPNA’s number one stakeholder is Nature.
 FPNA places Nature First, to maintain and increase biodiversity and prevent impairment of park resources and objects of natural value.
 FPNA ensures that conservation is predominant at times of conflict between the protection of biodiversity and its exploitation.
 Whenever and wherever necessary, FPNA will apply the Precautionary Principle as a strategy to cope with possible risks where evidence gathering and understanding is yet incomplete.

-Monitoring and surveying high impact activities in FPNA’s management areas is an essential conservation activity, which leads to new management policies – as is the case with our new policy which can be found in the section above, regarding high-impact motorized traffic, effective as of 1 June 2020.
+Monitoring and surveying high impact activities in FPNA’s management areas is an essential conservation activity, which leads to new management policies – as is the case with our new policy which can be found in the section above, regarding high-impact motorized traffic.
+Please note that effective as of 1 June 2020 entry of ATVs is prohibited and as of 1 November 2020 entry of UTVs is also prohibited.

 This new policy is based on the preliminary research report: Environmental Impact Report for Off Road Driving (ORD) in Parke Nacional Arikok.